Existence of God

 Our disbelief stems from faulty expectations arising from misconceptions about him and ourselves.

-These misconceptions are listed below.
+Below are these misconceptions.
 The paragraph titles link to other pages on this website that provide more details.

 • Presence Of Suffering.
 If God is good, why does he let us suffer so much?
 Why does he not use his power and authority to make life easier?
 Suffering is a manifestation of evil, not evidence that God is untrustworthy or non-existent.
 Evil exists because moral truth and the will exist.

 • Unanswered Prayers.
 God tells us to pray continuously about all our concerns, but he grants only those petitions that align with his will.
-Since we cannot fully ascertain his will from our earthly viewpoint, we often ask God for things that are outside the scope of his intentions.
+Since we cannot always discern his specific will in every circumstance, we often ask him for things outside his intentions.
 These unanswered prayers raise doubts about him.

 • Misapplied Promises.
-We will be dismayed if we presume the unique commitments God made in the Bible to certain people under specific circumstances always pertain to us in situations of our choosing.
+We will be dismayed if we assume the unique promises God made in the Bible to certain people under specific circumstances are always applicable in situations of our choosing.
 Likewise, misapplying God’s general promises to all reborn believers can also create false expectations.

 • Misconstrued Intentions.
-Sometimes we distrust God because we interpret his ultimate intentions in light of our current longings.
-We lose confidence in him when these immediate desires go unmet.
+We may become distrustful if we conflate God’s ultimate intentions with our current longings.
+We can lose confidence in him when these immediate desires go unmet.

 • Miraculous Expectations.
 Faith contingent on the occurrence of miracles risks disillusion.
 God does marvelous things every day, but he chooses the nature, occasion, and beneficiaries of these wonders, not us.

 • False Attribution.
-We are destined for disappointment if we expect God to routinely direct us through signs, assurances, and coincidences.
+Expecting God to routinely guide us through signs, wonders, assurances, and coincidences will invariably lead to disappointment.
 This expectation opens up the possibility of mistaking everyday occurrences for his overt guidance, leading to poor choices that produce adverse outcomes he never intended.

 • Self-Magnification.
 We are bound to be disappointed if we think we can impose demands on God.
 We are not his peers.
 He is our sovereign.
 He is not subject to our will.
-We are subject to his will.
+We are subject to his.

 • Transactional Entitlement.
 We will lose faith in God if we expect him to reward our righteousness with personal success, safety, and satisfaction.
 Our relationship with him is not transactional.